-- 5.4.1 The controls comprise a remote handset, to turn the fire on and off and adjust the gas rate, and a flame adjuster to alter the flame picture.
-Ensure valve power isolation switch is in the on position see figure 4.
+- 5.4.1 The controls comprise a remote handset, to turn the fire on and off.
+Ensure valve power isolation switch is in the on position see figure 3.
 Hold the handset with one hand ensuring your hand is wrapped around the back and that your hand is in contact with both sides of the handset.
 The green light of the "unlock" symbol should light.
 See figure 1 below. - 5.4.2 Press and hold the power button continuously until the red light illuminates next to the operation symbol (this typically takes two seconds).
 As the red light illuminates release immediately the power button.
 The red light will the flash as the burner is being lit.
 While the burner is lighting the red light will flash.
 When the burner has lit the red light will stop completely.
 The burner will now be lit at maximum heat input level.
-NOTE: If the power button is pressed for too long or two short a time or the grip on the handset is not firm or is released too soon, the lighting sequence will be interrupted and not complete.
+NOTE : If the power button is pressed for too long or two short a time or the grip on the handset is not firm or is released too soon, the lighting sequence will be interrupted and not complete.
 The reason for the remote control having this strict start sequence is for safety reasons so that the starting operation of the fire will be most unlikely to be done other than intentionally by an adult.